 If your baby’s skin has active eczema flair-ups, you can avoid the risk of irritating or aggravating it by eliminating typical baby soaps loaded with toxins and chemicals that can just perpetuate the problem.

 Step 1: A countertop water filter will give you chlorine-free water that prevents dousing your baby with chemicals at a time when their pores are most open.
 Give baby a quick bath (about 6 or 7 minutes) to keep them clean and provide water to the skin.
 BEB Organic Bubbly Wash not only rinses off easily and moisturizes, it softens skin and leaves it smelling mandarin-rose fresh without synthetic fragrances.
 Carefully pat them dry without rubbing their skin.

-Step 3: Gently coat your baby’s body with ample amounts of Silky Cream and Nourishing Oil, but avoid disturbing the steroid cream or moving it around the body.
+Step 3: Gently coat your baby’s body with ample amounts of Silky Cream and Nurturing Oil, but avoid disturbing the steroid cream or moving it around the body.
 If you aren't using steroid cream, then coat active flare-ups with BEB Organic Diaper Balm to allow for rapid healing while insulating the skin from infection-causing bacteria and irritating air pollution.
 Try Diaper Balm before using steroid creams if you can.
 It is always better to avoid steroids if they aren't absolutely necessary.

 - Our BEB Organic Bubbly Wash is fragrance-free, extra gentle, and moisturizing.

 - BEB Organic Silky Cream, Nurturing Oil, and Soothing Serum (formerly named Healing Gel) are enriched with vitamins, nutrients and probiotics to help optimize skin immunity.

 - And our protective, petroleum-free Diaper Balm safely defends delicate and developing baby skin against the challenges of air pollution, bug bites, sunburn, wind chap, and dryness.